JebinBabu/DSA-comparison/README.md

 # DSA-comparison
-This is a fun project I am doing to learn data structures and algorithms based on W3 Schools, comparing different programming languages like Rust, Python, Javascript
+This is a personal project I am doing to learn data structures and algorithms based on W3 Schools, comparing different programming languages like Rust, Python, Javascript